keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Iselore/Armide Lore.md

 - **Morsus** - skeleton man and director of the SAS, and the principal of Silocasm.
 Armide gave a lot of information to him about the Feywild, hopefully in return for him to trust her and owe her something in the future.
 - **The Circle of Stars**(?) - No clue where any of them are.
 - **Artix** - bonded over their shared feelings of loss.
 Armide is searching for connection through her deluded self-centeredness and may try and find that in him.
+- **Mason** - possible star druid in Civotnair

 ## Enemies